Updated: Jan 24

 Once you have passed through security, kids are presented with coloring books and pencils.
 There are then plenty of comfortable and spacious seating areas where you can all relax together.
 To blow off some steam before your flight, take small children to the play area next to Gate C.

-In recent years, Keflavik International Airport has become a popular stopover destination for flights between the US and Europe.
+Recently, Keflavik International Airport has become a popular stopover destination.
+It is mainly the case for flights between the US and Europe.
 Often you can stay a night or two in Iceland at no extra charge en route between the two.
 This is a great option as there is so much you can do in Iceland in a day or two, especially without straying too far from the airport.

 Even if you only have 4-5 hours between flights, there is much to do in the immediate vicinity.
 You can easily head out on a mini Iceland adventure and return for your onward flight in good time.

 The most popular option has to be a visit to the famous Blue Lagoon.
 This is just a twenty-minute journey from the airport.
 You can arrive by taxi, but the cheaper option is the shuttle bus that stops at the spa before continuing to Reykjavík.